🎨

 Your palette selections are saved and persist across sessions.
 If you want to start fresh, simply deselect your colors or use the reset option.

-Although the app was built primarily using Rublev oil colors (with Cobalt Turquoise from Kama Pigments), you can use your own brand.
+Although Artist Studio Pro was built primarily using Rublev oil colors (with Cobalt Turquoise from Kama Pigments), you can use your own brand.
 The pigment names correspond to standard pigment types that most professional brands offer.

 5